Juliusfrank11/security-clearance-classification/README.md

 - `pdfminer.six` used for reading pdf data
 - `sklearn` for developing shallow models for guidelines B, F, H, and J.
 - `llama_index` used for feature extraction and creation for shallow models
-- `sentence-tranformers` for development of deep model for guideline E
+- `sentence-transformers` for development of deep model for guideline E
 - `streamlit` for display of the web application